-Is your firm losing good prospects because your staff struggles converting leads into clients?
+Is your firm losing good prospects because your staff struggles with converting leads into clients?
+Here are some tips that can help them to properly qualify and engage with callers in a meaningful way.

 By Chris Mullins, Practice Consultant

 Most firms don’t even say the word ”sales” at all in their business for fear its current team, including attorneys, will be offended, rebel, sabotage your efforts, and/or quit!
 For those who think sales is a dirty word, it may be time to adjust your thinking.
 The words you and your team should get used to if you want your practice to grow and thrive are: sales, inspection, and script.

-Many firms lose good leads because their staff lacks the training to properly qualify and engage with callers in a meaningful way.
+Many family law firms lose good leads because their staff lacks the training to properly qualify and engage with callers in a meaningful way.

 You must fully commit to the concept of “inspecting what you expect.”
 You never stop.
 The focus should be on all points of communication with inbound phone calls from prospective clients, as well as live webchat communication, opt-ins, outbound prospect phone calls, and phone calls from clients.
 Leave no stone unturned.
 Every communication moment with prospects and clients are sales moments.